 1. Ensuite Rooms

 Perfect for students who want privacy but also enjoy a social atmosphere.
-You get your bedroom and bathroom while sharing the kitchen and living spaces with others.
+You get your private bedroom and bathroom while sharing the kitchen and living spaces with others.
 It’s a great balance of independence and community.

 2. Non-Ensuite Rooms